 Content manager Keith MacKenzie and content specialist Alex Pantelakis bring their HR & employment expertise to Resources.

 We’d love to tell you that the recruitment process is as simple as posting a job and then choosing the best among the candidates who flow right in.

 Here’s a secret: it really can be that simple, because we’ve simplified it for you.
 There are 10 main areas of the recruitment process that, once mastered, can help you:

-- Attract the best candidates – and more of them, too
+Attract the best candidates – and more of them too with effective job descriptions

 What is the recruitment process?

-Simply put, it includes all the steps that get you from job description to offer letter – and we’ve broken down all these steps into 10 focal areas for you below.
-Read all about them, check out the relevant resources in our library – all linked to in this guide – and know that we can help you make the most of each step so you can get from hello to hired with greater ease.
+We’ve broken down all these steps into 10 focal areas for you below.
+Read all about them, check out the relevant resources in our library – all linked to in this guide – and know that we can help you make the most of each step so you can recruit top talent with greater ease.

 “Recruitment marketing is how your company tells its culture story through content and messaging to reach top talent.
 It can include blogs, video messages, social media, images – any public-facing content that builds your brand among candidates.”

 In short, it’s applying marketing principles to each of the steps of the recruitment process.
 Imagine the amount of energy, money and resources invested into a single marketing campaign to call attention to a specific product, service, concept or another area.